 Relax on Poipu Beach (and Look for Monk Seals)

 Ranked as one of the top ten beaches in the U.S. by geoscientist and coastal ecologist Dr. Beach, Poipu Beach on the South Shore is sublime.
 It’s also one of the most popular beaches among tourists and locals alike, though still not crowded.
 Its calm waters are ideal for snorkeling, and you might just spot an endangered Hawaiian monk seal.
+(If you are fortunate to see monk seals, admire them from afar; it’s a felony to touch or harass a Hawaiian monk seal.)
 A geological feature called a tombolo juts out on the western end, a favorite place for walking.
 Refresh at Brennecke’s Beach Broiler, a breezy bar and restaurant near the beach with pupu platters, tropical cocktails, and fabulous ocean views.

 Admire the Spouting Horn (and Listen for the Ancient Lizard)